SasStu/PSHVTag/docs/TheTag.md

 ### Environment

 This element defines the VM Environments a virtual machine belongs to.
 One VM has to belong to one but __can belong to multiple environments__.
-But it has to provide the __same services in all environments__ and it __depends on the same services in all environments__.
+But it has to provide the __same services in all environments__ and it __has to depend on the same services in all environments__.

 ### Service